Disco Chess vs Chessable: Which Chess Training Platform Is Right for You?

 Hans Tikkanen famously used this method to earn three Grandmaster norms in just seven weeks.
 The key insight: tactical patterns stick when you encounter them repeatedly under time pressure.

-In simple terms: The Woodpecker Method is like drilling basketball free throws.
+In simple terms: The woodpecker method is like drilling basketball free throws.
 You don't shoot once and move on.
 You shoot the same shot hundreds of times until it becomes automatic.

 How Disco Chess and Chessable Approach Tactics Training